‘Objects for an Ideal Home’

 Low light shot of a vintage Nikon D3 camera (photo: Copenhagen Photographer Kasper Bergholt).

-Low light shot of vintage Nikon D3 shot with another D3 taken with a Micro-Nikkor 55 2.8 macro lens.
+Vintage Nikon D3 photographed using another D3 equipped with a Micro-Nikkor 55mm f/2.8 macro lens.